oliveirara/polymv/README.md

    ```

 2. Review the [Makefile](./Makefile)
-   It will install the following system-level dependencies:
+   It will install the following user-level dependencies:
    - GMP
    - MPSolve
    - CFITSIO